 His novel, Last Night at the Lobster, was a national bestseller and finalist for the Los Angeles Times Book Prize.
 O'Nan was born and raised in Pittsburgh where he lives with his family.

-Award-winning poet Marcus Wicker was the featured speaker at the fall 2014 Point Park University Writers' Series.
+Award-winning poet Marcus Wicker was a featured speaker at Point Park University Writers' Series.
 Wicker is the author of Maybe the Saddest Thing, selected by DA Powell for the National Poetry Series.

 His work has appeared in Poetry, American Poetry Review, Third Coast, Ninth Letter and many other magazines.
 Wicker's awards include a 2011 Ruth Lilly Fellowship, Pushcart Prize, as well as fellowships from Cave Canem, and The Fine Arts Work Center.
 He is an assistant professor of English at University of Southern Indiana, poetry editor of Southern Indiana Review and director of the New Harmony Writers Workshop.